Task Process - PowerShell

 Execute in x86 mode

-This settings is forcing 32 bit execution of your PowerShell script.
+When checked, forces 32-bit execution of your PowerShell script.

 PowerShell file